NSF NeuroRET Project

 Research Experiences for Teachers in Neural Science or Neural Engineering (2019-2021)

-Currently seeking applications for Summer 2019 (deadline February 15)
+Currently seeking applications for Summer 2019 (deadline extended to March 15)

 - An opportunity to collaborate with graduate/undergraduate students in on-going ‘neuro’ research led by leading faculty with a wide range of expertise in neuroscience and neural engineering.
 These faculty may be in Engineering, Biology, Psychology, Veterinary Medicine or School of Medicine.